nhermosilla14/yamelinno/README.md

 - [X] Support for templates that can be resolved at runtime, either by the tool or by the user.
 - [X] More InnoSetup directives in the base schema.
 - [ ] Support for snippets, which are reusable code blocks that can be included in the yaml file.
+- [ ] Add a wiki for better documentation, and to provide examples and tutorials.
+- [ ] Add a repository with templates and schemas that can be used as a starting point.
 - [ ] Support for brief syntax, which would allow the user to write the yaml file in a more concise way.
 - [ ] Enable usage as a library, so it can be integrated with other tools.
 - [ ] Port to Rust, because why not?